Seattle upzones 27 neighborhood hubs, passes affordable-housing requirements

 That’s what Seattle is getting after the City Council voted unanimously Monday to approve some of the most sweeping zoning changes in the city’s recent history.

-Getting there took about four years, as the policy was subjected to community conversations and legal wrangling.
+Getting there took a number of years, as the policy was subjected to community conversations, analysis and legal wrangling.
 During that time, Seattle witnessed a record-breaking boom.

 The council’s vote will allow denser construction in and around 27 neighborhood hubs while requiring developers in those areas to contribute to affordable housing by including low-income apartments in their buildings or by paying fees.